|Oracle8i Time Series User's Guide

-This chapter explains important procedures related to using the Oracle8 Time Series Cartridge.
-It covers the following topics:
+This chapter explains important procedures related to using Oracle8i Time Series.
+It contains the following major sections:

-For more detailed explanations of the concepts and terminology, see Chapter 2.
+For detailed explanations of Oracle8i Time Series concepts and terminology, see Chapter 2.

 Notes on Example 3-1: